AlejandroFajardo/Decorator-Composite-Java/README.md

 # Decorator-Composite-Java
-Aplicación donde se emplea el patrón decorator y el patrón composite en java
+Application where the decorator pattern and the composite pattern are used in java